Soccer stars such as Agustin Delgado put his small black community of Valle de Chota on the map.

 As I walked around, I can see the looks I was getting from people as though they were wondering if I were Five-0 (an undercover cop checking them out).
 Then, of course, there were others who felt better about my presence once we began to chat.
 When I left Chota later in the afternoon, I felt so exhilarated to have to met and chatted with friendly men, women, and children as they gave me information about their community, and especially about their star soccer players.
 I was told about some venues where I could party that evening in Valle de Chota, and get a better feel for their culture; unfortunately, I already made a commitment to be back Quito with my friend Gloria who was giving a going-away party for her son headed for school in the Netherlands.

-Cops wanted to know what I was doing in their town.
+Valle de Chota Cops wanted to know what I was doing in their hood.

 I got the impression that blacks in Valle de Chota were more in touch with their heritage than those in Quito.
 I remember asking blacks in Quito about the location of the Afro-Ecuadorian Museum, and they would immediately turn to a non-black Ecuadorian and ask about its location as though they themselves were oblivious to their own heritage.